 In cases where the College chooses to enter into a CCAP Partnership Agreement with a school district partner, that agreement must be approved by the governing boards of the College and the district.
 As a condition of, and before adopting the agreement, the governing board of each district, at an open public meeting of that board, shall present the partnership agreement as an informational item.
-The governing board of each district, at a subsequent open public meeting of that board, shall take comments from the public and approve or disapprove the proposed agreement.
+The governing board of each district, at a subsequent open public meeting of that board approve or disapprove the proposed agreement.